Kleo: Release

+The second season was released on 25 July 2024.

 Reception

 The first season of Kleo received positive reviews from critics.
 Rebecca Nicholson of The Guardian rated the series 3/5 stars, criticizing its similarity with Killing Eve, but praised its casting, characterization, screenplay and pacing, calling it "nevertheless an entertaining, highly stylized and cinematic adventure".
 Maria Hunstig of Vogue Germany praised the casting, screenplay and pacing, calling it "fast, hard, and incredibly entertaining".
-Joel Keller of Decider similarly praised its pacing and acting, particularly lauding Hasse's performance.
+Joel Keller of Decider similarly praised its pacing and acting, particularly lauding Haase's performance.
 Stephen King also praised the series, calling it "a breath of fresh air—suspenseful and also very funny".
+Historian Katja Hoyer said that Kleo evoked a new curiosity in East Germany through Ostalgie motives.